jwkcp/lambdagram/README.md

 ## Key function the lambdagram support

-- send_message(self, event, msg) - Efficient way, but you must set webhook before use this method using web browser.
+- send_message(self, event, msg, options...) - Efficient way, but you must set webhook before use this method using web browser.
   (https://api.telegram.org/bot{TOKEN}/setWebhook?url={WEBHOOKURL}, remove '{' and '}')
-- send_message(self, event, msg, webhook_url) - Inefficient way, but it's useful for beginners.
+- send_message(self, event, msg, webhook_url, options...) - Inefficient way, but it's useful for beginners.

 ## How to use